 In alignment with the relative size of Queen’s Faculties, Deans are invited to submit up to the maximum number of nominations annually as outlined below:

-- Faculty of Arts and Science – up to three nominations
+- Faculty of Arts and Science – up to three (3) nominations

-- Faculty of Education – one nomination
+- Faculty of Education – one (1) nomination

-- Faculty of Law – one nomination
+- Faculty of Law – one (1) nomination

-- Smith School of Business – one nomination
+- Smith School of Business – one (1) nomination

 Each nomination must include the following:

-- The nominee’s research contributions and promise of future distinction
+- promise of future distinction; and

-- Why the nominee deserves an award as an outstanding emerging researcher
+- why the nominee deserves an award as an outstanding emerging researcher.

-- Prizes and awards received
+- prizes and awards received; and

-- Graduate students supervised
+- graduate students supervised.

-Two letters of reference from individuals who are experts in the nominee’s field
+Two letters of reference from individuals who are experts in the nominee’s field.

-- Referees should not be present or former collaborators of the nominee (Note: anyone with whom the nominee has co-authored publications or who has supervised the nominee is considered a collaborator of the nominee)
+- Referees should not be present or former collaborators of the nominee

 - Referees should be external to Queen’s University

-Please note that nomination and reference letters should be persuasive, rather than summarizing factual information about the nominee’s scholarly output and publication record, and should achieve the following:
+Please note that nomination and reference letters should be persuasive, rather than summarizing information about the nominee’s scholarly output and publication record, and should achieve the following:

-- Explain convincingly to a non-specialist audience the significance of the nominee’s discoveries and work, and
+- Explain convincingly to a non-specialist audience the significance of the nominee’s discoveries and work; and

 Recipients will typically receive their prize at spring convocation.